paslanpatir/paslanpatir/README.md

 Hi,

 It's Pelin.
 I'm a data science & research enthusiast.
 I like data wrangling and modeling as much as presenting my work to others.
-I can discuss almost any topics.
-Can we use a basic ann as an alternative to subsampling?
-What would be the pros and cons if we simply ensemble two linear and nonlinear models?
-Although jazz music emerged as a self-expression of 'black' people, how come do we listen it in cool pubs and it is mostly favored by middle-or-upper class?
-What is the best policy in children's education?

-Anyways, you see I generally enjoy thinking and challenging my view of thinking.
-So, I like to do research and learn.
+I love discussing and challenging points of view.
+Therefore, I am very keen on learning and sharing knowledge.

+Probably the most important two things about me:
+1. I am a very lucky person in terms of my family and friends.
+2. Tango means the world to me :)

-Currently, I work as a Data Scientist in Modanisa, which is the global market leader of online modest fashion and category builder.
+Currently, I work as a Senior Data Scientist in Odeabank.
+I am the first but not the least data scientist of the bank :)

-Previously, I had a chance to work as an academic (research assistant) and data science consultant for two large retail companies.
+Previously, I worked in Modanisa, which is the global market leader in online modest fashion and category builder.
+I also had a chance to work as an academic (research assistant) and data science consultant for two large retail companies in Invent Analytics.

-you can reach me via linkedin: https://www.linkedin.com/in/pelinyurdadon/
+You can reach me via linkedin: https://www.linkedin.com/in/pelinyurdadon/